all year except 24–28 Dec, 1 week May, 1 week Oct; restaurant closed Sun/Mon.

-bar area, restaurant, free Wi-Fi, in-room TV (Freeview), small terrace, limited parking, only restaurant suitable for disabled.
+bar area, restaurant, free Wi-Fi, in-room TV (Freeview), small terrace, limited parking, restaurant wheelchair accessible, adapted toilet.

 all ages welcomed.